Question #1: How Can You Mend a Broken Heart?

 The BeeGees song throws out so many questions that plead for answers.
 Some well-meaning people might say, “You’ll get over it,” “Someone better will come along,” “Time heals all things,” “Your loved one is in a better place.”
 “It was for the best.”
 Oh, how these words seem shallow compared to the deep abyss of heartache, and these platitudes which sound so empty don’t convey compassion and empathy!
 However, they are an attempt to console the inconsolable, but oftentimes, people just aren’t that good at consoling.

-Yet, there is a way to avoid the experience of a broken heart, and that is, to never ever love another person.
-While it is an extreme choice, it is the only way we can get out of this life without experiencing the tears, loneliness, sadness, and grief that accompany loss.
+The only way to avoid the experience of a broken heart is by never letting yourself love another person.
+While it is an extreme choice, it is the only way to get out of this life without experiencing the tears, loneliness, sadness, and grief that accompany loss.
 However, if we choose to love another person, we also choose -by default- the possibility that there will be disappointments and loss.
 In our human condition, we are always vulnerable to hurt.

 Book of Psalms Scripture Promise # 1

 (Our Creator God understands our human vulnerability to broken-heartedness, so He will comfort us.)

 ...and He will raise you up on eagle’s wings,